 The keyword is added to the keyword list.
 The keyword list supports up to 32 entries.

-Click the Apply button.
 Keyword blocking takes effect.

 Block Services From the Internet

 You can block Internet services on your network based on the type of service.
 You can block the services all the time or based on a schedule.